spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 .. image:: img/getting_started_first_tool_spec_created.png
   :align: center

-Tool specifications are saved in JSON format by default into a dedicated directory under the project directory.
-If you want you can open the newly created ``hello_world.json`` file by clicking on the file path in the Event log message.
+Tool specifications are saved by default in JSON format into a dedicated directory under the project directory.
+If you want, you can open the newly created ``hello_world.json`` file by clicking on the file path in the Event log message.
 The file will open in an external editor provided that you have selected a default program for files with the .json extension (e.g in Windows 10 you can do this in **Windows Settings -> Apps -> Default apps**).
 In general, you don't need to worry about *the contents* of the JSON Tool specification files.
 Editing these is done under the hood by the app.

-If you want to save ``hello_world.json`` somewhere else, you can do this by clicking the white [Change] link after the path in the Event Log.
+If you want to save ``hello_world.json`` somewhere else, you can do this by clicking the white [change] link after the path in the Event Log.

 .. tip:: Saving the Tool specification into a file allows you to add and use the same Tool specification in